elrnv/gltfgen/README.md

 `> gltfgen [OPTIONS] <output> <pattern>`

-## Flags

-  - `-h, --help`       Prints help information
-  - `-V, --version`    Prints version information

-## Options

-  - `-f, --fps <fps>`                Frames per second.
-1.0/fps gives the time step between discrete frames.
-  - `-t, --time-step <time-step>`    Time step in seconds between discrete frames.
-If 'fps' is also provided, this parameter is ignored. [default: 1.0]

-## Arguments
   - `<output>`     Output glTF file

   - `<pattern>`    A glob pattern matching files to be included in the generated glTF document.
 Use `#` to match a frame number.
-If more than one '#' is used, the first match will correspond to the frame number.
-Note that the glob pattern should generally be provided as a quoted string to prevent the terminal from evaluating it.
+Use '{' and '}' to select parts of the pattern to be used to name meshes in the output glTF.

+Run `gltfgen -h` to get more details.

 # Features